lvdund/nvim/README.md

 # lvdund nvim

-This is my nvim configurations for: golang, markdown preview.
+This is my nvim configurations for: golang, markdown preview, git, term.
 TODO: I will update for ...

 `What I use:`